deepgram-devs/deepgram-demos-composite-flux-agent/README.md

-# Deepgram Flux Agent - Terminal Demo
+# Deepgram Flux Composite Agent

 A simple terminal-based Python application that demonstrates the Deepgram Flux API integrated with OpenAI and Deepgram TTS.
 This demo processes a static audio file and creates a basic agent experience entirely in the terminal.